The 1st Evaluation & Treatment Appointment

 IS THERE A LONG WAIT TIME TO SCHEDULE AN APPOINTMENT?

 Because of the limited scope of the practice, there are usually appointment spots available even on short notice.
 You do not need weeks or months to schedule ahead.
-Because many of our patients come from outside Southern California, Dr. Johnson will do his best to accommodate your travel plans.
+Because many of our patients come from outside north Texas, Dr. Johnson will do his best to accommodate your travel plans.
 If you have a special request or time constraint, let us know.

 TIMING OF TREATMENTS – TREATMENT ON THE SAME DAY AS THE EVALUATION?